Derussification: After the collapse of the Soviet Union

-Transition from Cyrillic script
+Transition from the Cyrillic script

 Since the collapse of the Soviet Union, the number of countries officially using the Cyrillic script shrank, which can also be considered a sign of derussification.
 The script ceased to be used in Azerbaijan, Moldova, Turkmenistan and partly in Uzbekistan.
 In Kazakhstan, a complete transition of the Kazakh language from Cyrillic to Latin is scheduled by 2025.

+By country

 In Turkmenistan

 All dedicated Russian-language schools were closed down, and their students sent to Turkmen schools across the country.
 The Turkmen government reduced Russian-language instruction to one hour a week, blocked most Russian-language media, and later curtailed access to Russian-language material in the national library.

 In Kazakhstan

-Kazakhstan used Latin letters from 1929 to 1940, after which the country switched to Cyrillic during a reform.
-Prior to that, the Arabic script was used there.
+Kazakhstan used Latin letters from 1929 to 1940, after which the country switched to Cyrillic during a Stalinist reform.
+Before that, the Arabic script was used there.

 On September 28, 2017, the Parliament of Kazakhstan held a hearing at which the draft of the new alphabet based on Latin was presented.
 The alphabet will consist of 25 characters.
 The project of the alphabet was presented by the director of the Coordination and Methodological Center of Language Development, Erbol Tleshev.
 According to him, the alphabet was compiled taking into account the language system of the Kazakh language and the opinions of experts.
 The Director of the Institute of Linguistics, Erden Kazybek, said that each letter of the alphabet will mean one sound and will not include additional graphic characters.

-On October 27, 2017, President of Kazakhstan Nursultan Nazarbayev signed a decree on the translation of the Kazakh alphabet from Cyrillic to Latin.
+On October 27, 2017, president Nursultan Nazarbayev signed a decree on the translation of the Kazakh alphabet from Cyrillic to Latin.
 The document, published on October 27, envisages a gradual transition to Latin graphics by 2025.
 The decree also approved a new alphabet.

 On February 26, 2018, during a meeting with the Minister of Information and Communications, Dauren Abayev, President of Kazakhstan Nursultan Nazarbayev ordered to translate the activities of the state authorities exclusively into the Kazakh language.
 This transition will take place in stages.

 In Moldova

-Romanian is an official language in the Moldovan constitution since its independence, while Russian is still in use but not as important as it was in the Soviet era.
-However, Russian language has no special status in the country.
+Moldova was annexed into the USSR as the Moldavian SSR following the Soviet-German Molotov–Ribbentrop Pact in 1940.
+Soon after, the language of the country was renamed from "Romanian" to "Moldavian" and it ceased being written in the Latin alphabet, changing to Cyrillic.
+This policy would only be reversed in 1989, after large demonstrations imbued with patriotic feeling.
+Romanian is an official language in the Constitution of Moldova since its independence, and it is Moldova's sole official language today.
+Russian is still in use but not as important as it was in the Soviet era, since it has no special status in the country and its usage as mother tongue has been declining for some time.